 You can also manage multiple exam days.
 If you have to sit two exams on the same day, ensure you know about it and split your efforts across revising for them both.
 You can even sit mock exams under similar conditions on the same day for the corresponding subjects.

-The timetable will allow you to plan for study breaks between exams.
+The timetable will help you plan study breaks between exams.
 The gaps between subjects can be used for light revision or reviewing past papers.
 You can even focus on short-term memory recall strategies.

 By studying your timetable in advance, you can: